yasarc4/Auto_time_series/README.md

-# Time Sries forecasting using Prophet
+# Time Series forecasting using Prophet

 ### What we Forecast?
-  > Demand using historical data
+  > Demand forecasting using historical data

 ### Method Used:
  * Aggregate to day level